MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 Through its *Configure Data* process, Customer Insights enables you to consolidate data around your customers from all of your sources.
 At the same time, Customer Insights goes beyond that and puts at your fingertips additional machine language produced knowledge about your customers that comes from proprietary data.
 This section covers the **Enrich Profiles** page that can be used to unlock data on the affinity of your customers to hundreds of brands and dozens of interest-categories (which might be *Home Appliances*, *Shoes*, or *Financial loans* as examples).

-> [!NOTE]
+The **Enrich Profiles** page can be accessed through the app left-side menu as well as from the **Configure Data** page:

-> - The **Enrich Profiles** page can be accessed through the app left-side menu and from the **Configure Data** page.
+// missing 1

-> - Completing both the *Data Ingestion* and *Data Configuration* processes is a prerequisite to enrichment.
+**Note**: Completing both the *Data Ingestion* and *Data Configuration* processes is a prerequisite to enrichment.
 If you didn't complete one or more of those steps, you can expect to get the following notification.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-enrich-profile.png "Enrich profiles more info needed")